RJonMshka/CS474Homework1/README.md

 15. Once build is finished, you are ready to run the project.
 16. `src/test/scala/SetTheoryDSLTest.scala` is the file where all the test cases are written.
 This is the file you need to run to test the project.
 17. You can add your own test cases in it to test the project better.
+18. To run test cases directly from terminal, enter the command `sbt compile test` or `sbt clean compile test`.
+19. To run the main file `SetTheoryDSLTest.scala`, enter the command `sbt compile run` or `sbt clean compile run` in the terminal.
-18. The file `src/main/scala/SetTheoryDSL.scala` is the main implementation of Set Theory DSL.
+20. The file `src/main/scala/SetTheoryDSL.scala` is the main implementation of Set Theory DSL.
-19. Please explore and have fun.
+21. Please explore and have fun.

 ---